syncfusion-content/blazor-docs/blazor/dialog/how-to/display-a-dialog-with-custom-position.md

+---
+layout: post
+title: How to Display A Dialog With Custom Position in Blazor Dialog Component | Syncfusion
+description: Checkout and learn about Display A Dialog With Custom Position in Blazor Dialog component of Syncfusion, and more details.
+platform: Blazor
+control: Dialog
+documentation: ug
+---

 # Display a dialog with custom position

 By default, the dialog is displayed in the center of the target container.
 The dialog position can be set using the `DialogPositionData` property by providing custom `X` and `Y` coordinates.